-MUS 113 - Exploring Music
+MUS 113AE - Exploring Music

-(3 credits) (IGE option under Aesthetic Experience) The student will survey the role of both music and musician in relation to the intellectual, religious and social conditions of the Renaissance, Baroque, Classical, Romantic and Contemporary periods.
+The student will survey the role of both music and musician in relation to the intellectual, religious and social conditions of the Renaissance, Baroque, Classical, Romantic and Contemporary periods.
 Through listening and by examination of the elements and forms of music, the student will study the nature of the creative process in the context of a Christian perspective.

-MUS 115 - Music of the Church
+MUS 115AE - Music of the Church